brucemack/kc1fsz-rc1/docs/users.md

 (freq_hz) The test tone frequency in Hertz.
 Default is 1000.

-#### set call (callsign)
-Sets the station callsign.
-Limit 16 characters, slashes are allowed.

 #### set timeout (radio) (duration_ms)
-Controls the longest continuous transmission before the transmitter times out and enters lockout state.
+Controls the longest continuous transmission before the transmitter times out and enters the lockout state.
+This feature is for the protection of the transmitter.

 (radio) is either 0 or 1.

-(duration_ms) Milliseconds for timeout.
-Default is 2 minutes.
+(duration_ms) milliseconds for timeout.
+Default is 120000 milliseconds (2 minutes).

 #### set lockout (radio) (duration_ms)
-Controls how long the radio is locked out (i.e. shut off) after a timeout condition is detected.
+Controls how long the radio is locked out (i.e. transmitter shut off) after a timeout condition is detected.
 This timer starts after the connected receivers go  inactive.

 (radio) is either 0 or 1.

-(duration_ms) Milliseconds for lockout.
-Default is 1 minute.
+(duration_ms) milliseconds for lockout.
+Default is 60000 milliseconds (1 minute).

 #### set hang (radio) (duration_ms)

 Controls the length of the hang interval time.
-The hang time starts when the receiver drops and ends when the courtesy tone is generated.
-The transmitters remain keyed during the hang time.
+The hang time starts when the receiver becomes inactive and ends when the courtesy tone is generated.
+The transmitter remains keyed during the hang time.

 (radio) is either 0 or 1.